 Luckily, there are many pet-friendly Halloween decorations to choose from when preparing your home for the spooky holiday.
 Plus, you can craft many of these decorations yourself, which is a fun and festive way to kick off the Halloween celebrations.

 Consider making cozy cardboard “haunted houses” for your furry friends or offering some new Halloween-themed toys to help your pet enjoy the festivities.

 Haunted house — Cats love cardboard boxes, so make use of the ones piling up in your recycling bin by drawing on them to make a spooky Victorian mansion.

 Trick-or-treat bags — Yes, your pet can have their own little trick-or-treat session at home!
-Fill a bowl with new toys and a few treats, or consider getting a new puzzle toy to hide treats in for your dog.
+Fill a bowl with new toys and a few treats or consider getting a new puzzle toy to hide treats in.
 For cats, you can fill a paper bag (sans any handles that a cat could get stuck in) with toys and treats.
 After giving your pet new toys, always make sure to monitor them to ensure they don’t try to ingest the toys whole.

 Scary signs — Signage is a great way to decorate for Halloween without interfering with your pet’s daily life.
 Make spooky signs to hang on doors and walls rather than hanging up the dangerous spider webs.

 Keep your candy stashed away in a container that can be sealed or even locked, particularly if you have a very curious pet.
-Make sure you don’t leave kids unattended with candy, either, as they might think they’re being good by sharing candy with their best furry friends.
-Also make sure all candy wrappers are thrown away in a trash can with a lid to avoid any choking hazards.
+Make sure you don’t leave kids unattended with candy, either, as they might think they’re being nice by sharing candy with their best furry friend.
+Also throw all candy wrappers away in a trash can with a lid to avoid any choking hazards.

 🚨If you believe your pet consumed chocolate or another toxic substance, call the ASPCA Animal Poison Control Center at (888) 426-4435.